C242-PS525/C242-PS525/README.md

 # FruLens: Fruit Nutritional Analysis Application

-## Group ID: C242-PS525
+# The Official GitHub Identity of Team FruLens

-Welcome to the FruLens project repository!
-This application focuses on providing nutritional analysis of various fruits, making it easier for users to maintain a healthy lifestyle.
-Below, you'll find detailed information about our team and the scope of the project.
+Welcome to the FruLens GitHub identity!
+More than just a project repository, this platform serves as the digital hub for our dedicated team working on FruLens—an innovative application for analyzing the nutritional value of various fruits.
+With FruLens, we aim to empower users to make informed dietary choices and embrace a healthier lifestyle.
+Below, you'll find detailed insights about our team members and the scope of our project.

 ---

 ## Project Overview
-Maintaining optimal body health requires a balanced approach that includes both proper nutrition and physical activity.
-However, busy lifestyles often push people towards quick, less healthy food options, resulting in lower fruit consumption.
-Factors such as cost, availability, and lack of awareness about the health benefits of fruits also contribute to this issue.
+**Group ID**: C242-PS525
+**Title**: FruLens: Fruit Nutritional Analysis Application
+**Scope**: The application will be available exclusively for Android.

+---

 ### Why FruLens?
 Fruits are packed with essential nutrients like vitamins, minerals, fiber, and antioxidants that support overall health and help prevent chronic diseases.
 By using FruLens, users can: